On algebraic dependencies between Poincar\'e functions: Algebraic dependencies between Poincar e functions

-Since $z_1$ and $z_2$ are fixed points of $A_1$ and $A_2$, the point $z_0$ is a preperiodic point of $B$.
+Further, since $z_1$ and $z_2$ are fixed points of $A_1$ and $A_2$, the point $z_0$ is a preperiodic point of $B$.
 Thus, changing in \eqref{hol} the functions $B$ and $A_1^{\circ l_1},$ $A_2^{\circ l_2}$ to some of their iterates, and the point $z_0$ to some point in its $B$-orbit, we may assume that $z_0$ is a fixed point of $B$.
 Moreover, $z_0$ is repelling by Lemma \ref{xorr}.
-Finally, using the ``if'' part of the theorem, we see that equalities \eqref{xru} and \eqref{zaq} hold simultaneously, implying by Corollary \ref{c3} that equalities \eqref{oi} hold.
+Let us recall now that, by what is proved above, \eqref{hol} and \eqref{io} imply \eqref{zaq}.
+Thus, equalities \eqref{xru} and \eqref{zaq} hold simultaneously and hence equalities \eqref{oi} hold by Corollary \ref{c3}.

 Let us show now that \eqref{xru} implies \eqref{tc}.
 Assume first that $A_1$ and $A_2$ are not generalized Latt\`es maps.
 Substituting $\lambda_2z$ for $z$ into equality \eqref{xru} we obtain the equality